 The available i5 CPU drives spunky performance.
-No lag, Video and graphic intensive websites still need some CPU to load reasonably, and that’s why better Chromebooks provide heftier processors.
-Chromebooks are never going be used for game design, 3D modeling or other CPU/GPU intensive tasks that still require big memory and top line processors for the best local processing experiences, but for those who spend their life working on the web, which is the Chromebook’s audience, they still deserve enough power to make their day productive.
+No lag, Video, and graphics-intensive websites still need some CPU to load reasonably, and that’s why better Chromebooks provide heftier processors.
+Chromebooks are never going be used for game design, 3D modeling, or other CPU/GPU intensive tasks that still require big memory and top-line processors for the best local processing experiences, but for those who spend their life working on the web, which is the Chromebook’s audience, they still deserve enough power to make their day productive.

-AC WiFi complements the Intel CPU with fast wireless, an absolute necessity when it comes to the Chromebook’s Internet biased connectivity profile.
+AC WiFi complements the Intel CPU with fast wireless, an absolute necessity for the Chromebook’s Internet biased connectivity profile.
 Wireless peripherals easily attach via Bluetooth 4.0.

-Bottom facing speakers often make for muddled sound, but the curved edges of the Chromebook 13 creates a space between surface and device that provides room to unleash the audio.
+Bottom facing speakers often make for muddled sound, but the curved edges of the Chromebook 13 create space between surface and device that provides room to unleash the audio.
 That approach doesn’t work as well when the computer is nuzzled in an actual lap.

 Video output comes via a full-sized HDMI port, which means no issues with adapters when connecting to monitors (but it does add a bit of bulk).